By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 709|Pages: 2|4 min read

 Dr. Martin Luther King’s letter from Birmingham Jail came as a response to his critics, especially the clergymen who denounced all his activities citing that they tantamount to incitement and unrest in the society.
 However, King had an answer to all their concerns and stated that his actions were in the best interest of the society, including those who opposed him.
 To this effect, the letter from the Jail was intended to explain to the public about his motivation for activism and resistance to the government’s rule.
-Indeed, he used this letter as a communication tool to convince the public that his acts were well-informed and that he cared about them than his interest.
+Indeed, he used this letter as a communication tool to convince the public that his acts were well-informed and that he cared about them more than his own interests.
 To this effect, there are several aspects of appeal that King integrated into the letter to pass his message across the divide.
 These argument strategies helped to reinforce his message across the audience spectra, thereby challenging the notions of his critics that he was using such resistance to sabotage the government.

 Other than the allusions used, MLK employs the use of ethos to effectively communicate his agenda to the clergymen.
 In this letter, King introduces it by first imploring the clergymen, and categorically reiterates that “My Dear Fellow Clergymen.”
 This quoted statement implies a point of commonality.
 Despite the clergymen terming his action as unwise and uncalled for, King was keen to ethically appeal to their emotions by simply putting himself at par with the clergy.
 Using an ethical appeal by referring to the contesting clerics as fellow clergymen, King was keen to develop a more nuanced approach to appeal to the clergies and again denounce their position that he was contributing to the lawlessness in the region.
 Moreover, King stated that he was in Birmingham for a legitimate course, and due to the ongoing injustice, he decided to risk it all for the people.
 Such sentiments have a special appeal in connection to the region’s longstanding social imbalances and violence.
+By aligning himself with the clergymen, King sought to elevate the moral discourse beyond mere social activism.

 Browse our vast selection of original essay samples, each expertly formatted and styled